Prepare identity repositories

 AM accesses user identity data from one or more identity repositories.

-In most deployments, AM connects to existing LDAP directory servers for user identity data, as it shares data in an identity repository with other applications.
+In most deployments, AM connects to existing LDAP directory servers for user identity data, because it shares data in an identity repository with other applications.

 To prepare external identity repositories, refer to the following sections: